 |#196||0.0000594687||Once in 16,600 draws|

-View the complete list of these patterns at the lottery analysis section.
+View the complete list of these patterns.
 Access to the private section is absolutely free.

 If you are playing blindly, there’s no guarantee you are not falling into one of these worst patterns in Euromillions.
 So I propose to use Probability analysis when you play the Euromillions for two reasons:

 1. You save money

 This is how Mathematics meets the lottery.
 Let me show you the proof.